128technology/docs/docs/intro_installation_quickstart_aws.md

 24. Enter the IP address of the instance. **Result:** The interactive 128T Installer application launches.
 25. When prompted by the installer, press the **Enter** key to select Begin.

-### Configure a default route to an Internet Gateway
+### Configuring a default route to an Internet Gateway

+If the EC2 instance deployed for the Session Smart software does not have access to the Internet, verify a default route to an Internet Gateway exists:

 1. From the main toolbar, click **Services** to expand the Services list and select **VPC**.
 2. From the VPC Dashboard pane, click **Your VPCs**.